FRidh/python-on-nix/tutorial.md

 problems.
 Unfortunately, that is not always the case.
 Sometimes you encounter problems when building a package.
 When this happens Nix aborts the build, and removes all build data.
-This can be annoying, especially when after a long time of compiling just a single test fails and Nix decides to abort.
+This can be annoying, especially when after a long time of compiling just a single test fails and Nix decides to abort (example: `scikitlearn`).

 Luckily there is the `-K` option to